Ksakhida/Belly_button_challenge14/README.md

 ## Note
 I have used the 'console-log' function at each step to see the structure of the data at each step.

+I have also deployed my webpage and sharing the screenshot for the same

 Thank you.